aurorusmc/TimberZ/README.md

 # If restrictAxeModelData is set to true, you can only use axes with a customModelData value in this list
 allowedModelData:
   - 100

+# If set to true, Leaves will decay instantly when cutting down a tree
+instantLeafDecay: true

 # If set to true, TimberZ will replant the tree after cutting it down
 replant: true